BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Understanding_the_Foundation_of_P2SH.md

 1. Create an arbitrary locking script with Bitcoin Script.
 2. Create a serialized version of that locking script.
 3. Perform a SHA-256 hash on these serialized bytes.
-4. Perform a RIPEMD-160 hash on the results of the SHA-256 hash.
+4. Perform a RIPEMD-160 hash on the results of that SHA-256 hash.

 _What is OP_HASH160?_ The standard hash operation for Bitcoin performs a SHA-256 hash, then a RIPEMD-160 hash.

-Each of those steps of course takes some work on their own.
+Each of those steps of course takes some work on its own.

 ### Create a Locking Script